emerauda/azurechat/docs/5-chat-over-file.md

 # 📃 Chatting With Your File

-There are multiple ways you can integrate chat with your data.
+There are multiple ways you can integrate chat-with-your-data, in this guide you will learn how to enable users to upload a file through Azure Chat and engage in chat discussions related to the file contents.

 # **Upload a file and chat with your file using the chat interface.**